Building a Web Server on EC2

 - Click “Subnets” on the left, then “Create Subnet” and fill in the fields:

-- Click “Internet Gateways” on the left, then “Create Internet Gateway” and fill in with your VPC name.
+- Click “Internet Gateways” on the left, then “Create Internet Gateway”, then “Attach to VPC” with your VPC name.

 - Then make sure to attach the gateway to the VPC: